-Carr House Meadows lies within the with the exception of the plantation woodlands is within the 'Dark Peak and Moorland Fringe' as defined in the Peak District Core Strategy.
-This designation is lined to policies under which the National Park will "seek opportunities to protect and manage the tranquil pastoral landscapes and distinctive cultural character of the Dark Peak Yorkshire Fringe" and "limit development to appropriate signage and interpretation, in line with the recreation Strategy, Interpretation Plan and Working With people and Communities Strategies" (all available on line).
+Carr House Meadows lies within the 'Dark Peak and Moorland Fringe' as defined in the Peak District Core Strategy.
+This designation is linked to policies under which the National Park will "seek opportunities to protect and manage the tranquil pastoral landscapes and distinctive cultural character of the Dark Peak Yorkshire Fringe" and "limit development to appropriate signage and interpretation, in line with the recreation Strategy, Interpretation Plan and Working With people and Communities Strategies" (all available on line).